-Particularly in villages, Christians are expected to participate in Buddhist activities; failure to do so leads to harassment.
-Christians are monitored (e.g. phone tapping, social media usage observed) by their local community and reported to the authorities.
+Christians are expected to participate in Buddhist activities particularly in villages, and failure to do so leads to harassment.
+Christians are monitored (e.g., phone tapping, social media usage observed) by their local community and reported to the authorities.
 If a Christian is accused under the anti-conversion law, they are called to the police station and interrogated.
-Christians miss out on employment opportunities and government subsidy schemes, or can be dismissed if their Christian faith became known.
+Christians miss out on employment opportunities and government subsidy schemes, or can be dismissed if their Christian faith becomes known.
 For these reasons, Christians often hide their faith.